 Sulphur: This is especially helpful for chilblains, specifically if they’re cracked, thick or red.

-If it doesn’t seem like your protection dog is getting any relief from these remedies, consider brining him to the vet.
+If it doesn’t seem like your protection dog is getting any relief from these remedies, consider bringing him to the vet.

 Your dog has a winter-specific injury.

 In addition to excess exposure to the cold, there are a few other problems your protection dog may face during the winter.
-If your dog has a fall or slip because of icy conditions, they may have a strain, bruise or sprain.
+If your dog has a fall or slip because of icy conditions, they may have a sprain, bruise, or sprain.
 Here’s how to help them: